-Wildland Fire Air Quality Reponse Program
+Interagency Wildland Fire Air Quality Response Program

-The Interagency Wildland Fire Air Quality Response Program (WFAQRP) was created to directly assess, communicate, and address risks posed by wildland fire smoke to the public as well as fire personnel.
+The Interagency Wildland Fire Air Quality Response Program (IWFAQRP) was created to directly assess, communicate, and address risks posed by wildland fire smoke to the public as well as fire personnel.
 The program depends on four primary components: specially trained personnel called Air Resource Advisors, air quality monitoring, smoke concentration and dispersion modeling, and coordination and cooperation with agency partners.

 Air Resource Advisors

 The success of the Wildland Fire Air Quality Response Program depends on contributions from numerous interagency partners.
 The current pool of trained ARAs includes staff from various federal, state, tribal, and local governments as well as the private sector.
 The success and online presence of key smoke modeling tools would not be possible without the significant contributions by the Environmental Protection Agency and the National Oceanic and Atmospheric Administration.
 Smoke impact modeling is contributed by the U.S. Forest Service Pacific Northwest Research Station among others.
+Learn more...